kaplanz/wallace/README.md

 ---
-title: Arcane
+title: Wallace
 ---

-# arcane
+# wallace

-Arcane is a modern homepage inspired by the classic web iconography.
+Wallace is a modern homepage inspired by the classic web iconography.

 ![](docs/screenshot.png)